 There are several key points from each section that should be noted.
-There has been an overall increase population from 2010 to 2016.
-About 200 people came to St. Johns between 2000 and 2016.
-The median age in the community (37.6) is lower compared to Clinton County (40.4).
-This supports the conclusion that St. Johns has a higher percentage of young families as compared to surrounding communities and the County.
+There has been an overall decrease in population from 2010 to 2022.
+About 20 people left to St. Johns between 2000 and 2022.
+The median age in the community (41.3) is higher compared to Clinton County (40.9).
+This supports the conclusion that St. Johns has a higher percentage of people ages 65 and over as compared to the County.
 However, the most prevalent difficulty in St. Johns is ambulatory difficulty.
 This is having serious difficulty walking or climbing stairs.
-Independent living difficulty is the next largest disability group in St. Johns.
+Hearing difficulty is the next largest disability group in St. Johns.

-St. Johns has a large white population which makes up 94.4% of the population.
-St. Johns has the highest percent of individuals that do not have a high school degree and are over 25 years of age compared to the surrounding communities.
-Compared to Dewitt City, Bingham Township, and Clinton County they also have the lowest number of residents with a college education.
+St. Johns has a large white population which makes up 97.9% of the population.
+St. Johns has the highest percent of individuals that do not have a high school degree and are over 25 years of age compared to the surrounding communities with the exception of Bingham Township.
+Compared to Bingham Township, and Clinton County they also have the highest number of residents with a college education with the exception of Dewitt City.

 St. Johns saw a large increase in the number of households between 2000 and 2010 with an increase of about 600 households.
-There was a decrease of 400 households between 2010 and 2016.
-St. Johns has a lower average household size than the surrounding communities and it is the same as it was in the year 2000 at 2.43.
-St. Johns has a higher rate of two-family and multiple family units when compared to Clinton County.
-However, Clinton County has a higher rate of single family detached units when compared to St. Johns.
-St. Johns has the highest vacancy rate as well as the highest renter rate at 7% and 36.5% renter when compared to the surrounding communities.
+There was a decrease of 400 households between 2010 and 2016 and an additional 256 households between 2016 and 2022.
+St. Johns has a lower average household size than the surrounding communities and it has decreased since 2020.
+St. Johns has a higher rate of single family attached, two-family, and multiple family units when compared to Clinton County.
+However, Clinton County has a higher rate of single-family detached units as well as mobile homes when compared to St. Johns.
+St. Johns has the highest vacancy rate as well as the highest renter rate at 8.09% and 28.7% renter when compared to the surrounding communities.
+However, the renter rate has decreased significantly since 2016.
 St. Johns has a lower percentage of married couple family and a higher percentage of other family.
-Additionally, when compared to the comparison communities St. Johns has more non-family householders living alone.
+Additionally, when compared to the comparison communities, St. Johns has more non-family householders living alone.

 St. Johns had a median income that grew with the surrounding communities and the County but around the year 2010 the median income decreased while the surrounding communities increased.
-The household income at St. Johns is \$43,765.
-The housing value in St. Johns follows a similar trend with housing values going up between 2000 and 2010 but decreasing between 2010 and 2016.
-Currently, the median home value in St. Johns is \$120,300.
+The median income has since increased again to \$60,991.
+The housing value in St. Johns follows a similar trend with housing values going up between 2000 and 2010 but decreasing between 2010 and 2016 and then increasing again in 2022.
+Currently, the median home value in St. Johns is \$159,700.
 The residents of St. Johns work in similar fields as residents in the rest of the County.
 However, there is a large number of employees that work in Education and Health Care.
-The mean commute time is 21.6 minutes, and is a commute that could reach Dewitt or Lansing.
+The mean commute time is 21.1 minutes and is a commute that could reach Dewitt or Lansing.